cdemircioglu/cdemircioglu.github.io/index.md

 ## Inner workings -- Prediction

-At this stage, we predict the temparature.
+At this final stage, we predict the temparature.

 ```r
 #Create the linear regression model